Technological University, Loikaw

 Technological University, Loikaw (နည်းပညာ တက္ကသိုလ် (လွိုင်ကော်)) is in part 260, Pangan village track, in the east of Ywatan Shay village, Loikaw Township, Kayah State, Myanmar.
-It offers graduate and undergraduate degrees in several different engineering disciplines.
-It received ISO(9001/2008) in 2016.
+It offers graduate and undergraduate degrees in several engineering disciplines.
+It received ISO (9001/2008) certification in 2016.

 History

 TU (Loikaw) was initially established as Government Technical High School on 30 July 1982.
 Then, it was promoted to Government Technical Institute on 1 December 1998.
 It was upgraded to Government Technological College on 10 September 2001.
 It was promoted to Technological University on 20 January 2007.